High-intensity focused ultrasound (HIFU) treatment for early prostate cancer

 What is high-intensity focused ultrasound (HIFU) treatment?

-High-intensity focused ultrasound (HIFU) treatment is sometimes used to treat early prostate cancer (usually low-risk) or prostate cancer that has come back after radiotherapy or brachytherapy.
+High-intensity focused ultrasound (HIFU) treatment is sometimes used to treat:

 When is HIFU treatment used?

-If there are areas of cancer that are growing quickly (high grade) you can have focal treatment to these.
-Very slow-growing areas of cancer may not be treated.
+If there are areas of cancer that are growing quickly (high grade) you can have focal treatment to these areas.
+Very slow growing (low grade) areas of cancer may not be treated.
 You may have fewer side effects because less healthy tissue is damaged.

 How is HIFU treatment given?

-The surgeon passes a probe into the back passage (rectum).
-It produces beams of high-energy ultrasound that heats and destroys the area of prostate cancer cells.
+The surgeon passes a probe into the anus to the lower bowel (rectum).
+It produces beams of high-energy ultrasound that heat and destroy the area of prostate cancer cells.
 The probe is surrounded by a cooling balloon so the high-energy beams are only given to the areas with cancer.
 This means the normal prostate tissue is protected.

 Urinary problems

-Sometimes a TURP operation is done before HIFU to reduce bladder problems afterwards.
+Sometimes a transurethral resection of the prostate (TURP) operation is done before HIFU to reduce bladder problems afterwards.

 • Urinary retention

 This happens when you cannot empty your bladder properly after the catheter is removed.
 HIFU can cause the prostate to swell.
 This may block the tube from the bladder that urine passes through (urethra).
-If your urine flow is weak or very slow, tell your doctor or nurse.
-If you cannot pass urine at all, contact your doctor or nurse straight away or go to your nearest emergency department (A&E).
+If your urine flow is weak or very slow, contact the number you were given for advice.
+If you cannot pass urine at all, contact your doctor or nurse straight away or go to your nearest A&E (emergency department).

 • Long-term urinary problems